purvesh-alite/devops-notes/restore-deleted-from-s3.md

 subtitle: Here's a comprehensive guide on how to restore deleted files from a versioning-enabled S3 bucket.
 ---
+###  Restoring Deleted Files from a Versioning-Enabled S3 Bucket
 Amazon S3 is a widely used object storage service that provides versioning capabilities to protect against accidental deletions and overwrites.
 When versioning is enabled, each object in the bucket is given a unique version ID, and delete markers are used to indicate deleted objects.
 This guide will walk you through the process of restoring deleted files in a versioning-enabled S3 bucket.

 **Prerequisites**